Sharang-747/Static-Website/README.md

 # Static Website on AWS EC2 using Nginx & Docker Containers

-- In this project we will learn how to ssh into EC2 instance.
-- How to create Docker Image.
-- How to create Docker Container and store Docker Image in it.
-- How to configure Nginx file.
-- How to host static website.
+- Provisioned an EC2 instance and executed a bash script to install Docker and its dependencies.
+- Leveraged the AWS CLI via SSH to install Docker containers and images, facilitating efficient deployment.
+- Utilized a Dockerfile to configure and run an Nginx web server, including website file extraction and server configuration for port access.